GrzegorzBiegaj/URLShortener/README.md

 * the aim is to build a client application using a RESTful API.
 * the Main feature of the app is to generate shortened URL (through API request).
 * the second feature of the app is to display the list of shortened URLs, generated in the past (through API request).
+* additional feature of the app is to remove already generated shortened URLs (through API request)
 * selecting an URL in the list should open the default web browser.
 * design, should look like this mock: https://imgur.com/zqLILsC